-Our alumni will show evidence of integrating a Christian worldview into their life and vocation by following the example of Christ in being an articulate, ethical and empowered servant leader.
-This implies being aware of and meeting the needs of humanity by doing most if not all of the following:
+Our alumni will show evidence of integrating a Christian worldview into their life and vocation by following the example of Christ in being an articulate, ethical, and empowered servant leader.
+This implies being aware of and meeting the needs of humanity by doing most if not all the following:

 - serving community and faith-based organizations,